 Tip: testing for copper and some other heavy metals in the water will help you to understand what you are dealing with.
 High-quality test equipment to check for the presence of copper can be purchased at companies such as Aquarium Pharmaceuticals.

 Although equipment for testing these metals are usually rare (people do not use them often) and costly, the choicest option is to purchase a Reverse Osmosis-Deionization filter (RO-DI) to eradicate every unwanted chemical from the water.

-Other alternative options to buy a polyfilter (highly adsorbent chemical filter media pads).
+Other alternative options to buying a polyfilter (highly adsorbent chemical filter media pads).